mui/material-ui/docs/data/material/experimental-api/css-theme-variables/customization.md

 ```

 :::info
-💡 In development, make sure to clear the local storage and refresh the page after you configure the `defaultMode`.
+💡 In development, make sure to clear local storage and refresh the page after you configure the `defaultMode`.
 :::